Finding Your Target Audience

 My comic More Than Men has a few core purposes:

-- To get the reader thinking about societal problems like political and economic inequality
+- To get the reader actively thinking about societal problems like political and economic inequality and drawing parallels between those issues and pop culture’s representation of superheroes

 - Create an engaging character drama story

-Whether it be to make people laugh or make them cry, every story has (at least one) purpose and now it’s time to apply that purpose to start gathering your fans.
+Whether it be to make people laugh or make them cry, every story has (at least one) purpose and now it’s time to apply that purpose to start gathering your followers.

 Remember that just like you, your audience has a purpose too.
 I’m sure some of you who read those bullet points above think that story sounds interesting.
 I’m also sure there are some of you who think it sounds terrible and wouldn’t read that story in a million years.